The Complexity of Distance-$r$ Dominating Set Reconfiguration: Hardness Results

 \subsection{Chordal Graphs}

-\begin{theoremrep}[$\ast$] \textsc{D$r$DSR} under $\sfR \in \{\sfTS, \sfTJ\}$ on chordal graphs is $\ttPSPACE$-complete for any $r \geq 2$. \end{theoremrep} \begin{appendixproof} We give a polynomial-time reduction from \textsc{Min-VCR} on general graphs.
+\begin{theorem} \textsc{D$r$DSR} under $\sfR \in \{\sfTS, \sfTJ\}$ on chordal graphs is $\ttPSPACE$-complete for any $r \geq 2$. \end{theorem} \begin{proof} We give a polynomial-time reduction from \textsc{Min-VCR} on general graphs.
 We remark that a similar idea has been used in~\cite{Hoang23}.
 Let $(G, C_s, C_t)$ be an instance of \textsc{Min-VCR} under $\sfR$ where $C_s, C_t$ are two minimum vertex covers of a graph $G$.
 We will construct an instance $(G^\prime, D_s, D_t)$ of \textsc{D$r$DSR} under $\sfR$ where $D_s$ and $D_t$ are two D$r$DSs of a chordal graph $G^\prime$.